Representation learning in cerebellum-like structures: Plasticity in expansion layers

-Stimulation-induced potentiation strengthens afferent synapses onto principal neurons following specific activation patterns.
+Stimulation-induced plasticity strengthens or weakens afferent synapses onto principal neurons following specific activation patterns.
 Long-term potentiation (\textbf{LTP}), by enhancing the efficacy of afferent inputs, can amplify salient activity patterns through increased response magnitude, reduced latency, and improved reliability~\cite{d2009timing}.
-In the cerebellum, extensive work has elucidated the conditions and mechanisms underlying this form of potentiation (see \cite{pali2024understanding}, for a comprehensive review), whereas in the mushroom body (MB) calyx, stimulation-induced potentiation has only recently begun to be explored (see Table~\ref{tab:stim_potentiation} for an overview of relevant studies).
+In contrast, long-term depression (\textbf{LTD}) reduces input efficacy for specific inputs of principal cells.
+In the cerebellum, extensive work has elucidated the conditions and mechanisms underlying LTP and LTD (see \cite{pali2024understanding} for a comprehensive review), whereas in the mushroom body (MB) calyx, stimulation-induced plasticity has only recently begun to be explored (see Table~\ref{tab:stim_potentiation} for an overview of relevant studies).